 Retirement Savings Goals Matter

-• Select your investment “mix.”
 Some financial goals, such as retirement that’s many years away, might be achieved with a current aggressive asset allocation.
-Although aggressive growth investing may entail higher risks, it provides the best potential for higher future investment returns.
+Although aggressive growth holdings may entail higher risks, it provides the best potential for higher future investment returns.

-• Adjust your retirement plan as needed.
 It’s important to measure your retirement plan progress on a regular basis.
 Avoid making costly short-term decisions.
-For instance, if you invest in high-quality assets and both markets and values decline, discuss your next steps with care.
+For instance, if you get high-quality assets and both markets and values decline, discuss your next steps with care.

 Recognizing your investment portfolio goals for retirement should provide you with a sense of accomplishment.
 When you take the time to establish clear short and intermediate-term goals, there’s less doubt about achieving your long-term retirement goals.